mixpanel/docs/pages/docs/orgs-and-projects/roles-and-permissions.md

 2. Select the **Teams** tab and select the team to manage.
 3. Click **Add Projects** and select the project(s) and appropriate project role.
 4. Click **Add** to complete the process.
-5. You can also grant [Classified Data](/docs/data-governance/data-views-and-classification#data-classification) access by checking the checkbox under **Classified Data** column.
+5. You can also grant [Classified Data](/docs/data-governance/data-views-and-classification#data-classification) access by ticking the checkbox under **Classified Data** column.

 #### Adding Data Views to Teams

 Adding project [Data Views](/docs/data-governance/data-views-and-classification#data-views-overview) to a team will filter data access to all individuals within the team.
-Click [here](/docs/data-governance/data-views-and-classification#add-users-or-teams) for instructions on how to add a team to a Data View under Project Settings --> Data Views.
+Click [here](/docs/data-governance/data-views-and-classification#add-users-or-teams) for instructions on how to add a team to a Data View under **Project Settings --> Data Views**.